Verification of the Outer Space Treaty with Cosmic Protons

-If the US worries were to be found true, such a development would constitute a major violation of the OST, which was signed and ratified by the US, China, and Russia, along with 114 signatories.
-The treaty, formally known as the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies, states that "States shall not place nuclear weapons or other weapons of mass destruction in orbit or on celestial bodies or station them in outer space in any other manner."
+Such a development would constitute a major violation of the OST, which was signed and ratified by the US, China, and Russia, along with 114 signatories bans the placement of nuclear weapons in orbit or in outer space.
+The urgency of this matter became particularly clear in a recent White House executive order, which clarified the importance of "ensuring the ability to detect, characterize, and counter threats to United States space interests from very low-Earth orbit and through cislunar space, including any placement of nuclear weapons in space"~\cite{ExecOrder}.
+While the Outer Space Treaty is almost sixty years old, it has always lacked robust means of verification for space-based nuclear threats~\cite{porteous}.
+Since then, nuclear detection technologies have advanced significantly.
+This study proposes a novel concept of verification.
+This is a major technical challenge; LEO poses a very harsh radiation environment in which traditional nuclear detection methods are encumbered by the bombardment of protons and electrons trapped in the inner Van Allen Radiation Belt.
+This study considers a hypothetical satellite in the same orbit as Kosmos2553, which contains a thermonuclear weapon.
+It proposes a conceptual design of a directional neutron detector package the size of a 9U CubeSat, carried by an inspecting satellite, henceforth referred to as the inspector.
+The results show that it can detect the neutrons produced by proton induced spallation on the thermonuclear device's uranium radiation case as a way of confirming that the suspected satellite does carry a thermonuclear device.
+The advantage of the approach described in this study is entirely relies on the naturally present radiation of the inner Van Allen radiation belt for interrogating the suspect satellite.